Single Band si5351 Digital VFO

 six available pins on the processor.

-display for frequency and tuning speed information.
-A graphics display
+for frequency and tuning speed information.
+A graphics display like the

-like the one used in my other si5351 VFO requires a relatively large
+one used in my other si5351 VFO requires a relatively large amount of

-amount of software.
-We’ve (only) got 8k in the ATtiny85 so that’s why
+software.
+We’ve (only) got 8k in the ATtiny85 so that’s why I’ve used a

-we don’t have enough I/O pins on the processor to connect a standard
+have enough I/O pins on the processor to connect a standard 16x2

 problems, this design uses a similarly priced I2C version of that LCD.